sophilabs-forks/edx-platform/docs/en_us/developers/source/process/contributor.rst

 .. _open an issue in our JIRA issue tracker: https://openedx.atlassian.net

-If you've got an idea for a new feature or new functionality for an existing feature, and wish to contribute your code upstream, please `start a discussion on JIRA`_.
+If you've got an idea for a new feature or new functionality for an existing feature, and wish to contribute your code upstream, please `start a discussion on JIRA`_ (you may first need to `create a free JIRA account`_).
 Do this by visiting the JIRA website and clicking the "Create" button at the top.
 Choose the project "Open Source Pull Requests" and the issue type "Feature Proposal";
 in the description give us as much detail as you can for the feature or functionality